 Casein-Free But Not Low Fat

-If you are looking for a low fat version of cheese, this isn’t it.
-However, if you are looking for a cheese alternative that tastes like cheese AND is casein-free, then this might be the product you want.
+If you are looking for a lower fat version of cheese, this isn’t it.
+However, if you are looking for casein-free dairy alternatives that taste like cheese, then this might be the product you want.
 (Not an affiliate).
 We have a Safeway less than two miles from our house that has 17 different products from “Follow Your Heart.”
 So, I’m confident that this product is readily available in other stores as well.
 They do carry some of the products at Amazon.
 However, I’m not sure Amazon has the best price.

 Mozzarella slices and shreds